-Many homeowners who have indoor wooden or tiled steps on their staircases consider installing stair treads thinking that they will make the steps less slippery and safer for everyone (including pets) no matter what their age is.
+Many homeowners have stair carpet, but many others have indoor wooden or tiled steps on their staircases, so they may consider installing stair treads.
+The thinking is that this is a great way to make slippery stairs safer for everyone (including pets, like senior dogs) no matter what their age.
 But, are they right?

-Are stair treads safe? – Yes, stair treads should make your steps (indoors or outdoors) safer which would help to keep you and your loved ones from slipping and falling when you use the staircase.
+Are stair treads safe? – Stair treads should make your steps (indoors or outdoors) safer which would help to keep you and your loved ones from slip and fall accidents when you use the staircase.
 But choosing the right type of tread is important.
 The different types of non slip treads available today are aluminum, rubber, carpet and tape.

 These days, you have multiple options for non slip stair treads, which is great because you can customize them to your decor.

 - The different kinds of indoor use stair treads that are available today are carpet, vinyl or rubber and tape.